-Item Description

-HTTP Service HTTP is the acronym of HyperText Transfer Protocol.
+Item Description HTTP Service HTTP is the acronym of HyperText Transfer Protocol.
 Enabled -Click it to enable HTTP service.
 HTTPS Service HTTPS is the acronym of Hypertext Transfer Protocol over Secure Socket Layer.
 Enabled - Click it to enable HTTPS service.
+Enforce HTTPS Management Enabled - Users will be forced to access into the web user interface of VigorSwitch by HTTPS protocol.
 Telnet Service Telnet is the TCP/IP standard protocol for remote terminal service.
 TELNET allows a user at one site to interact with a remote timesharing system at another site as if the user's keyboard and display connected directly to the remote machine.
 Disabled - Click it for not accessing telnet service.
 Enabled - Click it to access telnet service.
 SSH Service Enabled - Enable SSH service.
 Apply Apply the settings to the switch.

-VII-4 Time and Date
+VII-5 Time and Date

-VII-4-1 System Time Zone
+VII-5-1 System Time Zone